AtlasMountains/personal-finance-club/README.md

 v1.2.1

-- set up schedule seed demo accounts daily & workers to handel the queue
+- Set up schedule seed demo accounts daily & workers to handel the queue
-- set up cronjob to run the schedule
+- Set up cronjob to run the schedule

+v1.3

+- Setup unit tests using pest
+  - routing
+  - calc account balance

+v1.3.1

+- Run tests automaticaly using github actions

+v1.4

+- Remove stripes on exports

+v1.5

+- Updated readme

 ## Where to go from here

-* implement test for stability
+- ~~implement test for stability v1.3~~
-* quality of life features to improve the charts (~~v1.1 ability to show/hide charts~~, choose which years data is used, etc.)
+- quality of life features to improve charts
+  - ~~Ability to show/hide charts v1.1~~
+  - choose which years data is used